hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

   see Section 5.12.3 of {{IEEE754}}, Section 6.4.4.2 of {{C}}, or Section 5.13.4 of {{Cplusplus}}; floating-suffix/floating-point-suffix from
   the latter two is not used here).
+* When `decnumber` or `basenumber` stands for an integer, the corresponding CBOR data item is represented using major type 0 or 1 if possible, or using tag 2 or 3 if not.
+  In the latter case, this specification does not define any encoding indicators that apply.
+  If fine control over encoding is desired, this can be expressed by being explicit about the representation as a tag:
+  E.g., `987654321098765432310`, which is equivalent to `2(h'35 8a 75
+  04 38 f3 80 f5 f6')` in its preferred serialization, might be
+  written as `2_3(h'00 00 00 35 8a 75 04 38 f3 80 f5 f6'_1)` if
+  leading zeros need to be added during serialization to obtain specific sizes for tag head, byte string head, and the overall byte string.

+  Otherwise, and for `infin`, a floating point data item with major type 7 is used in preferred serialization (unless modified by an encoding indicator, which then needs to be `_1`, `_2`, or `_3`).
+  For this, the number range needs to fit into a binary64 (or the size corresponding to the encoding indicator), and the precision will be adjusted to binary64 before further applying preferred serialization (or to the size corresponding to the encoding indicator).
+  Tag 4/5 representations are not generated in these cases.
+  Future app-prefixes could be defined to allow more control for obtaining a tag 4/5 representation directly from a hex or decimal floating point literal.

 * `spec` stands for an encoding indicator.

   (In the following, an abbreviation of the form `ai=`nn gives nn as